 HOW do I evaluate before buying a franchise?

-If you are going to buy into a franchise, investing in some advice from a lawyer, accountant or business advisor with franchise experience will help you make a better decision.
+If you buy into a franchise, investing in advice from a lawyer, accountant, or business advisor with franchise experience will help you make a better decision.
 You should, however, consider the following when evaluating a franchise:

 - Consider the effect on your family and lifestyle